DefectDojo/Documentation/docs/features.rst

     The external documentation available for this flaw.

 Test
     The test that is associated with this flaw.
-The flaw belong to the test.
+The flaw belongs to the test.

 Is Template
-    Denotes of this finding is a template and can be reused.
+    Denotes if this finding is a template and can be reused.

 Active
     Denotes if this flaw is active or not.

 Verified
-    Denotes if this flaw has been manually verified by tester.
+    Denotes if this flaw has been manually verified by the tester.

 False Positive
     Denotes if this flaw has been deemed a false positive by the tester.